How Awareness Unfolds

 They are shaped by systems – the structures, assumptions, and practices that influence everyday life.

-WovenAware explores how access, communication, and social expectations shape everyday experiences.
+WovenAware explores how access, communication, and social expectations shape everyday experiences, particularly for Deaf people navigating hearing-dominant systems.
 This includes looking at the ways systems include, exclude, support, or silence individuals and communities.

-It allows us to recognise where change is needed and where greater awareness can grow.
+It allows us to recognise where change is needed and where change becomes possible.

 This is awareness that informs.